alexanderflorean/alexanderflorean/README.md

-## Hi👋, I'm Alexander Florean
+## Hi, I'm Alexander Florean 👋
-a data scientist based in Sweden with a passion for AI and LLM (Large Language Model) applications.
+I'm a data scientist based in Sweden with a passion for AI and LLM (Large Language Model) applications.
 I enjoy exploring the intersection of machine learning, natural language processing, software development, and real-world problem-solving.
 <!--
 **alexanderflorean/alexanderflorean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.